WinawerLab/ECoG_utils/README.md

 In this repository you can find the following folders:

-scripts

 functions

 files

-obsolete

-Please contact irisgroen (https://github.com/irisgroen) for questions.
+Please contact Iris Groen (https://github.com/irisgroen) or Ken Yuasa (https://github.com/KenYMB) for questions.